Ph.D., 2008, Georgia State University, Educational Policy Studies

 Associate Dean for Academic Affairs

-Dr. Rodney Lyn serves as Associate Dean for Academic Affairs as well as Director of the Division of Health Management and Policy at the School of Public Health at Georgia State University in Atlanta, Georgia.
+Dr. Rodney Lyn serves as Associate Dean for Academic Affairs in the School of Public Health at Georgia State University and Associate Professor in the Department of Health Policy and Behavioral Science.
 His research is focused on childhood obesity prevention, school and community health, and the reduction of health disparities.
 He has special interest in identifying effective policy and system approaches to increasing physical activity and healthy eating in children and has published numerous peer-reviewed articles on these topics.

 Dr. Lyn has advised and worked closely with state agencies, professional associations, not-for-profits, and the philanthropic community to prevent childhood obesity.
 He is an active member of the Physical Activity Policy Research Network (PAPRN), supported by the Centers for Disease Control and Prevention.

 Prior to joining the faculty at Georgia State University, Dr. Lyn served as a Research Associate in the School of Public Health.
 While serving in positions at Emory University’s Rollins School of Public Health and Georgia State University’s Department of Nutrition, he conducted school and community-based obesity prevention.
-Dr. Lyn teaches graduate courses including Public Health Policy, Foundations of Public Health Administration and Policy, and Childhood Obesity Prevention.
+Dr. Lyn teaches graduate courses including Public Health Leadership and Policy; Public Health Policy, Analysis, and Advocacy; and Childhood Obesity Prevention.

 ML Segar, K Heinrich, S Zieff, R Lyn, J Gustat, NO Tompkins, CK Perry, MR Umstattd Meyer, D Bornstein, A Manteiga, A Eyler (Accepted).
 What Walking Means to Moms: Qualitative Insights from a National Sample of Urban, Low-Income Mothers to Inform Efforts to Brand and Promote Walking.
 Journal of Transport and Health. (refereed)